HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 With this information, we apply a repulsive force perpendicular to the skin unit as seen in the figure below.

 {% include image.html url="research/roboskin/control.png" max-width="75%" description=" A mounted skin unit exerting a repulsive force β on a robot's trajectory
-**T** when an object is near the skin unit.
+T when an object is near the skin unit.
 The distance d is measured in millimeters.
 As an object approaches, β increases exponentially." %}

+The amount of force exerted on the robot is determined by the exponential function:

+{% include image.html url="research/roboskin/control_equation.png" max-width="40%" description=""%}

+This vector is multiplied by the max end-effector velocity and then added to the end-effect velocity by calculating the Jacobian of the robotic arm.
+In addition to altering end-effector velocity, control points along the robot can be specified and then used as a reference point to calculate a partial Jacobian that allows us to avoid collisions with objects that would impact the robot body.

 # Future Work